Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Results

 \subsubsection{Is one model systematically more favorable?}

-Despite substantial individual-level disagreement, the two models are intentionally constructed to be symmetric in the aggregate.
-The mean predicted score is 5.4822 under Model~1 and 5.4821 under Model~2, with no statistically significant difference, and the distribution of signed score differences (Model~2 minus Model~1) is approximately symmetric and centered near zero (Figure~\ref{fig:score_diff}) by design.
-This symmetry is also evident conditional on disagreement.
-In the notation of Section~\ref{sec:estimating-ar}, the weights in the decomposition of algorithmic reliance satisfy

-Thus, the two disagreement directions occur with nearly equal frequency.
-Neither model is systematically more lenient or more stringent in the aggregate, so the weighting in the algorithmic reliance estimand does not mechanically favor one model’s scores over the other.
-Consequently, any estimated algorithmic reliance reflects sensitivity to individual-level disagreement rather than global, systematic differences between the models.
+The two models are symmetric in the aggregate.
+Mean predicted scores are nearly identical (5.4822 under Model~1, 5.4821 under Model~2), and the distribution of signed score differences is approximately symmetric and centered near zero (Figure~\ref{fig:score_diff}).
+Conditional on disagreement, the two directions occur with nearly equal frequency: $\omega_{1>2} = 0.501$ and $\omega_{2>1} = 0.499$ in the notation of Section~\ref{sec:estimating-ar}.
+Neither model is systematically more lenient, so the AS estimand does not mechanically favor one model's scores over the other; any estimated algorithmic sensitivity reflects responses to individual-level disagreement rather than global, systematic differences between the models.
+Aggregate symmetry masks modest subgroup-level variation (Model~2 assigns somewhat higher scores to URM and first-generation applicants), but as shown in Appendix~\ref{appendix:demographic}, these score-level differences do not translate into differential admission outcomes.